Tom-PIT/Connected.Docs/en/Supply/Documents/SupplyOrders.md

 Available actions include:

 - **Add project** – Add project to supply order
-- [**+ Empty receive**](../../Logistics/Documents/Receives.md) – Create an pre-created draft receive document, ready to be updated when the actual delivery arrives
+- [**+ Empty receive**](../../Logistics/Documents/Receives.md) – Create an empty receive document, ready to be updated when the actual delivery arrives
 - [**+ Full receive**](../../Logistics/Documents/Receives.md) – Create a full receive document (with **all** or **part** of the materials) and link it
 - [**Receive**](../../Logistics/Documents/Receives.md) – Link an existing receive draft to the supply order
 - **Add task** – Add task to supply order